 - Remotely lock or unlock your door (no more driving back around the block to check if you locked the door before heading out of town for a weekend)

-Don’t forget to recharge: Both keyless entry pads and smart locks are generally battery operated, and if you forget to charge or replace the batteries and they run out (or if your phone dies while you’re away from home), you could be left outside in the cold.
+Both keyless entry pads and smart locks are generally battery operated, and if you forget to charge or replace the batteries and they run out (or if your phone dies while you’re away from home), you could be left outside in the cold.
 Be sure to read your owner's manual so you know how to manually unlock your door if the batteries die before you have a chance to replace them.

 Whichever type of lock you choose, keeping your doors securely locked at all times — even when you’ll only be gone for a few minutes — can help prevent unexpected visitors and keep your home and family safe and sound.
-Do your research and consider consulting a professional locksmith before deciding which type of lock is best for you.
+Do your research and consider consulting a professional locksmith before deciding which type of lock is best for your home.

 Sometimes a break-in happens despite your best efforts to prevent it.
 Thankfully, your home insurance policy has you covered when you need it most, and your broker will be there to guide you every step of the way.
 If you have any questions or want to update your coverage at any time, be sure to talk to your licensed broker.

 Looking for more ways to keep your home secure?
 Check out these five home security tips.